Alan Doyle: Life and career

 Doyle has been linked to Russell Crowe and his bands 30 Odd Foot of Grunts and The Ordinary Fear of God, having produced and co-written several songs on Crowe's album, My Hand, My Heart, and played several shows with Crowe.
 In 2011, they released The Crowe/Doyle Songbook Vol.III with nine songs in both acoustic demo and finished format, for 18 tracks total.
 This friendship also led to Doyle's casting as Allan A'Dayle alongside Crowe, Cate Blanchett, Kevin Durand, and Scott Grimes in Ridley Scott's Robin Hood, released May 14, 2010.
 He played Dingy in the film Winter's Tale, also with Crowe and Durand, as well as Will Smith and Colin Farrell.

 He collaborated with Law & Order music composer Mike Post and wrote and performed a song named "Middle of Nowhere", written for the Law & Order: Criminal Intent episode "Broad Channel".

-Doyle has guest starred on three episodes of the CBC Television series Republic of Doyle as the character Wolf Redmond.
+Doyle has guest starred on five episodes of the CBC Television series Republic of Doyle as the character Wolf Redmond.
 Season 2, episode 2 introduced him as an inmate sent to prison on charges of B&Es and a few robberies.
 Doyle guest starred with Russell Crowe, Kevin Durand, and Scott Grimes on the first show of Republic of Doyles third season after the four had costarred on Robin Hood.
 His third appearance – the second with Grimes – was on season 4, episode 6.
+Both Grimes and Doyle appeared together twice more in season 5 and 6.
 He appeared in an episode of Murdoch Mysteries tenth season.

 In 2012, Doyle released his first solo album, Boy on Bridge.
 The title is a nod to Doyle's credit as the "boy on bridge" in the movie A Whale for the Killing, when he was a young boy.
 The first single from the album is "I've Seen a Little" and the album features collaborations with Canadian musicians Hawksley Workman, Jim Cuddy, Ron Hynes, and actor-musician Russell Crowe, among others.
 The video for the second single, "Testify", was nominated for a 2012 Juno.
 The creation of the album was captured by a film crew, resulting in a documentary also named Boy on Bridge directed by Joel Stewart and John Vatcher.

 Doyle, with Great Big Sea, was featured on Canadian country artist, Dean Brody's 2012 album titled Dirt, singing on the track "It's Friday".

 In 2014, Doyle released a book entitled Where I Belong, about his youth growing up in Newfoundland and Labrador.

 Doyle's second solo album, entitled So Let's Go, was released January 20, 2015.